BND Hamburger Icon

 What is the objective of a SWOT analysis?

-The primary objective of a SWOT analysis is to help organizations develop a full awareness of all the factors involved in making a business decision.
-Albert Humphrey of the Stanford Research Institute created this method in the 1960s during a study conducted to identify why corporate planning consistently failed.
-Since its creation, the SWOT analysis has become one of the most useful tools for business owners to start and grow their companies.
+The primary objective of a SWOT analysis is to help organizations develop a full awareness of all the factors involved when making business decisions.
+Albert Humphrey of the Stanford Research Institute created this method in the 1960s during a study that examined why corporate planning consistently failed.
+Since then, SWOT has become one of the most practical tools for business owners to evaluate opportunities and guide growth.

-“It is impossible to accurately map out a small business’s future without first evaluating it from all angles, which includes an exhaustive look at all internal and external resources and threats,” Bonnie Taylor, chief marketing officer at CCS Innovations, told Business News Daily.
+“It is impossible to accurately map out a small business’s future without first evaluating it from all angles, which includes an exhaustive look at all internal and external resources and threats,” explained Bonnie Taylor, chief marketing officer at CCS Innovations.
 “A SWOT accomplishes this in four straightforward steps that even rookie business owners can understand and embrace.”

 TipTip

+Ready to put SWOT into practice?
 Use these free downloads to help grow your business.
-Create your own SWOT analysis matrix with our SWOT Analysis Template Spreadsheet or check out these free SWOT analysis templates from other companies.
+Start with our SWOT Analysis Template Spreadsheet, or explore these free SWOT analysis templates from other companies.

 When to perform a SWOT analysis